jxnprince/Median/README.md

 ​
     Median allows its users/creators to write, post, edit, and delete their own stories.
 ​
-    Median allows its users/creatora to interact with creators by liking, following, and commenting on their stories.
+    Median allows its users/creatora to read other users stories.
+There is also front-end and schema implementation of follow and like features.
 Bookmarking stories is a goal functionality as well, and is implemented in the schema.
 ​
 ​
 #  Resources Used